 With a transport chair, there should always be a “helper” pushing the device.
 So, at the very least, using it requires two people, the assistant and the patient.

 One of the best things about transport chairs is that they’re far easier to maneuver than actual wheelchairs.
 Their less bulky frame means a patient or user can access steep or narrow paths, like narrow doorways.
+There are mobility scooters also available in the market for the help of disabled.

 Transport chairs made of steel usually weigh from 15 to 35 pounds and have a smaller seat size than the wheelchair at 16 by 16 inches.
 Both its back and front wheels are typically of uniform size, unlike its larger and bulkier counterpart.
 Also, for this device, there’s almost always no mechanism for independent use.
 There’s just the brake, which you can turn on or off when necessary.